Robert Poutre Obituary - Wymore, NE | Legacy Pro

 Robert M. Poutre

 Mass of Christian Burial will be held at 10:30 a.m.
 Thursday, October 1, 2020 at St. Mary's Catholic Church in Wymore with Father Robert Barnhill officiating.
 The funeral will also be livestreamed on the Griffiths-Hovendick Chapel facebook page.
 Interment will be at the Calvary Cemetery, Wymore.
-The body will lie in state Wednesday from 10:00 a.m.-9:00 p.m. at the Laughlin-Hoevet Funeral Home in Wymore with the family greeting friends from 6-7:00 p.m. and at the church one hour preceding the service on Thursday.
-A Scriptural Prayer Service will be held at 7:00 p.m.
-Wednesday at the funeral home.
+The body will lie in state at the church one hour preceding the service on Thursday.
 The family requests that masks be worn at all public events listed.
 A memorial has been established to the Alzheimer's Association with the funeral home in charge.
 Sign Bob's online guest book and view his video tribute when completed at www.ghchapel.com.